Lavanyakadali/Stenciljs/Documentation/Absolute Vs Tilde.md

 ## Disadvantage of pinning dependency
 - Dependency Noise : Whenever there is an upgrade to one of your dependencies, you will get a request to update your package with latest version.
 It will be too noisy where there are too many deep dependency are getting updates.
-- Pinning dependenc results in outdated dependencies
+- Pinning dependenc results in outdated dependencies.
+Refer [update outdated dependencies](https://github.com/Lavanyakadali/Stenciljs/blob/master/Documentation/Updating%20outdated%20dependencies.md)